arpitpatelsitapur/ML-projects/README.md

 - Customer Segmentation using K-Means Clustering
 - Diabetes Prediction using KNN
 - Diabetes Prediction using SVM
-- estimation of Obesity levels using Logistic Regression
+- Estimation of Obesity levels using Logistic Regression
 - Fake News Prediction using Logistic Regression
 - Gold Price Prediction using Machine Learning with Python
 - Heart Disease Prediction using Random Forest